brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 {: style="text-align:center; font-size: small;"}
 The resources allocation problem vizualized as a (color-coded) allocation of processors in the 3D space of data, layer and parameter dimensions.
 A GPT model allows for 3D parallelism as a combination of: pipelining across blocks/layers of the model, data parallelism across datapoints in the input batch, and sharded/model/tensor/vertical parallelism across the parameters of each layer.
 Source: [Microsoft Research Blog](https://www.microsoft.com/en-us/research/blog/deepspeed-extreme-scale-model-training-for-everyone/)

+As a side note on model paralellism, **ZeRO can be set with three different stages**.
+Each trade represents a different level of memory redundancy.
+In practice, it is a tradeoff between memory usage and communication required to communicate distributed tensors:
+1. **stage 1**: the optimizer states (e.g., for Adam optimizer, 32-bit weights, and the first, and second moment estimates) are partitioned across the processes, so that each process updates only its partition.
+2. **stage 2**: the reduced 32-bit gradients for updating the model weights are also partitioned such that each process retains only the gradients corresponding to its portion of the optimizer states.
+3. **stage 3**: the 16-bit model parameters are partitioned across the processes.
+ZeRO-3 will automatically collect and partition them during the forward and backward passes.
+   - **stage 3 with Infinity**, an offload engine detailed in [ZeRO-Infinity](https://arxiv.org/abs/2104.07857), which can offload to both CPU and NVMe memory for huge memory savings.

+Here we will focus on model parallelism with the fully-sharded data parallel approach, with ZeRO stage 3.

 ### Main code, spelled out